Jlo6CTEP/openvpn_docker_client/README.md

 ## VPN over TLS
 In this case you will need a little bit more setup in addition to your regular ovpn cert
 * Put your `ca.pem` which is your root CA cert into `./stunnel/certs/`
-* Don't forget to update `./stunnel/stunnel.conf` file with the ip address of your instance
+* Don't forget to update `./stunnel/stunnel.conf` file with the ip address of your instance (it can be found near the beginning of ovpn cert `route <this_is_your_ip> 255.255.255.255 net_gateway`)
 * Start with `docker compose -f docker-compose.yaml -f docker-compose-tls.yaml up -d`
 * Enjoy

 Beware: your openvpn provider should support VPN over TLS on their end and provide you with both ovpn cert and CA cert.
 You can check out my [repo](https://github.com/Jlo6CTEP/openvpn-pihole) if you want to set up one for yourself.
 It is based on [simonwep](https://github.com/simonwep)'s project with added VPN-over-TLS capability on top.
 You can obtain `ca.pem` file from the contents of `openvpn-pihole/openvpn/pki/ca.crt`.
-Just copy this file content into `ca.crt` and you should be good to go
+Just copy this file's content into `ca.crt` and you should be good to go

 ## Docker-capable systems other than Linux
 This will work on any system that supports docker, however there are few caveats to it